AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/02_Conditional_Access-Identity_Protection_Policies.md

 ## ✅ 4.
 Require MFA for All Users

+### 🎯 Objective

+Enhance security by requiring MFA for all sign-ins.

+- Target all or pilot users.
+- Apply CA policy requiring MFA for all cloud app access.

 **Purpose**: Enforce Multi-Factor Authentication (MFA) to protect user sign-ins from credential theft and phishing.

 ### 🧭 How to Configure: